 Market price risk is the risk that the value of an instrument will fluctuate as a result of changes in market prices, whether caused by factors specific to an individual investment, its issuer or all other factors affecting all instruments traded in the market.
 As all of the Plan's financial instruments are carried at fair value with fair value changes recognized in the statement of changes in net assets available for benefits, all changes in market conditions will directly result in a change in net assets available for benefits.
-Market price risk is managed by the Plan through construction of a diversified portfolio of instruments traded on various markets and across various industries.
-In addition, market price risk may be hedged using derivative financial instruments such as futures contracts.
+Market price risk is managed by the Plan by offering its members a diversified portfolio of instruments traded on various markets and across various industries.

-As at June 30, 2013, had the equity prices of all equity benchmarks increased or decreased by 1% and assuming there is a perfect positive correlation between the Plan's equities and the benchmarks, with all other variables held constant, the value of the Plan's investments would have increased or decreased, by approximately \$3,394,275 or 1.0% (2012 - \$3,001,455 or 1%) of net assets available for benefits.
+As at June 30, 2014, had the equity prices of all equity benchmarks increased or decreased by 10% and assuming there is a perfect positive correlation between the Plan's equities and the benchmarks, with all other variables held constant, the value of the Plan's investments would have increased or decreased, by approximately \$24,896,540 (2013 - \$20,224,731).